red-data-tools/red_amber/README.md

 ![drop method image](doc/image/dataframe/drop.png)

-You can specify by keys or a boolean array (same size as n_keys).
+You can specify by keys or a boolean array of same size as n_keys.

 ```ruby
 # Same as df.drop(:species, :island)